harrypeter07/ReWear/README.md

 Build a web app that allows users to exchange clothing through direct swaps or a point-based redemption system.
 It promotes sustainable fashion and reduces textile waste.

+_Users can swap items directly or use points to redeem items from others._

 ## Core Features

 - User Registration & Login (email/password)